MeigaHub MeigaHub

 Step 7: Implement Changes

-Implement changes in the RAG system based on the evaluation results.
-Consider using an iterative approach to improve the system based on the obtained results.
+Implement changes to the RAG system based on the evaluation results.
+Consider using an iterative approach to improve the system based on the results obtained.

 Conclusion and CTA

-In conclusion, evaluating RAG and AI agents in production is a challenge that requires a measurable and systematic approach.
-By following the detailed steps in this guide, you can build a measurable framework for evaluating RAG and AI agents in production, allowing you to identify areas for improvement and optimize the system's performance.
+In conclusion, evaluating RAG and AI agents in production requires a measurable and systematic approach.
+By following the detailed steps outlined in this guide, you can build a measurable framework for evaluating RAG and AI agents in production, allowing you to identify areas for improvement and optimize system performance.

 If you want to learn more about evaluating RAG and AI agents in production, visit the Fluence Network website here.